 Psychology professionals, including those who hold a counseling degree from an online university, learn about the importance of family structure early on in their studies.
 Over the past 60 years, a number of different family scenarios have evolved.
 In a recent publication written by Dr. Capuzzi and two of his colleagues, he shares a list of scenarios that shape individual experiences in new ways.
 Here are a few:

 “Forty years ago, all the emphasis was really on individual counseling.
 Even if you’re counseling a person one-on-one, when they go home they are part of a system that impacts them—starting with their family,” said Dr. Capuzzi.
 “It’s hard to do one-to-one counseling out of context.
 You’re influenced by your family, your neighborhood, your job, and even by the geographical area and its culture.”

 Earning a master’s in counseling from an online university can help qualify and prepare you to make a difference in the lives of individuals from a wide variety of family dynamics and backgrounds.
-Walden is an accredited university offering online counseling degree programs, so if you are interested in online learning, consider exploring our MS in Marriage, Couple, and Family Counseling program and related degrees.
+Walden is an accredited university offering online counseling degree programs, so if you are interested in online learning, consider exploring our MS in Clinical Mental Health Counseling program with a specialization in Marriage, Couple, and Family Counseling program and related degrees.